-- Start early: But it's not just about talking about it, it's about starting early.
-It's preferable to start discussing money with your kids by age 5 or 6.
-At that age, it will just be the basics, but it's important that they understand that things cost money and how that money is made and handled.
+It's not just talking about it, it's about starting early.
+It's preferable to start discussing money with your kids by age five or six.
+At that age, it will just be the basics, but it's crucial that they understand that things cost money and how that money is made and handled.
 It's not a bad idea to open up a simple savings account in your child's name that they can begin learning to use.

-- Give up control: Let your kids do things themselves.
+Let your kids do things themselves.
 Let them make bank deposits and withdrawals in their own account (with your help).
-Let them make their own purchases with the money they have whether it's birthday money from grandma or money they've earned through special chores.
+Let them make their own purchases with the money they have, whether it's birthday money from grandma or money they've earned through special chores.
 Let them decide what they want to spend their money on.
 Offer advice, but let them do it themselves.
 It's a much smaller scale and safer version of learning through (guided) experience.

-- Set limits: While you're talking about money, starting early, giving up a little control, and letting your kids make some mistakes, you do still want to set limits.
+While you're talking about money, starting early, giving up a little control, and letting your kids make some mistakes, you do still want to set limits.
 Set limits to keep their mistakes limited to small-scale lessons.
-Set limits like amounts of money high enough to learn about important financial principles, but not so high that they begin think money is unlimited.
+Set limits like amounts of money high enough to learn about critical financial principles, but not so high that they begin to think money is unlimited.
 Let them learn to make choices based on financial limits.

-Provide structure: Last, but not least, provide your lessons seem structure.
+Last, but not least, structure your lessons.
 A structure will help your kids establish a consistent saving and spending plan so they will have some type of system to work within as you help them and let them learn financial principles on their own.